What we do for consumers

 Rail passenger compensation and refund rights

+On 21 December 2015 Which? submitted a super-complaint to us raising concerns that most delayed rail passengers are not aware of, nor apply for, the compensation to which they are entitled.
 This report sets out the main findings of our research to understand passengers' awareness of their compensation and refund rights; provides an explanation of these rights; and an overview of what is being done to help raise passengers' awareness of their rights and make it easier for them to exercise their rights.

 Ticket machines are designed to provide rail passengers with the opportunity to make quick and easy ticket purchases at the train station as an alternative to using other means such as ticket offices.